Aadhil111/Aadhil111/README.md

 # 👋 Hi, I'm Mohammed Aadil

- An aspiring software engineer with strong foundations in java and backend.
+ Aspiring Software Engineer with strong foundations in Java and Backend Development.

  Welcome to my GitHub profile!
 Here you'll find a collection of my coding projects, problem-solving adventures, and learning journeys across Java, algorithms, app development, and more.